 If the bought plant is in a small planting cell (with diameter 5 cm) it needs to be immediately moved into a pot.

-Small yellowish or greenish balls of planting mix in which the bought tropical plant grows are not eggs of Florida mini crocodiles, but the granules of slowed action fertilizer; and white balls in soil is perlite and foam chips.
+Small yellowish or greenish balls of planting soil mix in which the bought tropical plant grows are not “the eggs of Florida mini crocodiles”, but the granules of slowed action fertilizer; and white balls in the soil is perlite and foam chips.

-Do not even try to use garden humus soil for planting of tropical plants.
+Do not even try to use garden humus soil for the planting of tropical plants.

-It is better to use special corresponding mix for the pottery plants, bought in shop for planting of such plants.
-It has to be well drained, and contain a big percent (not less than half of volume) of peat and a small amount of perlite (the volcanic hoe product that accumulates moisture and provides air penetration to roots), or very small (2-3mm) foam chips.
+It is better to use special corresponding tropical potting soil mix for the pottery plants, bought in the shop for the planting of such plants.
+It has to be well-drained, and contain a big percent (not less than half of the volume) of peat and a small amount of perlite (the volcanic hoe product that accumulates moisture and provides air penetration to roots), or very small (2-3 mm) foam chips.

 The illumination of tropical plants

-The new arrived plant has to be put in a well shined place (the more light, the better), BUT WITHOUT HIT OF DIRECT SOLAR BEAMS.
+The main condition for the successful development of tropical plants – is good light exposure!
+The newly arrived plant has to be put in a well-shined place (the more light, the better), BUT WITHOUT HIT OF DIRECT SOLAR BEAMS.

-In 3-5 days it is possible to put the heliophilous plants on the open sun – EXCEPT those plants which demand filtered light (for example, whitefeldia, streptocarpella, barleria).
+In 3-5 days it is possible to put the heliophilous plants on the open sun – EXCEPT those plants which demand filtered light (for example, whitfieldia, streptocarpella, barleria).

 The adaptation and reanimation of tropical plants

-Some weak types of tropical plants on which the lasting many days way through seven seas and customs influences bad, look tired after transportation.
-Here are some advices how to help such plants to cope with the endured stress and to faster adapt to new conditions:
+Some weak types of tropical plants on which the lasting many days way through seven seas and customs influence bad or look tired after transportation.
+Here are some advises on how to help such plants to cope with the endured stress and to faster adapt to new conditions:

-1. Remember that in natural conditions of growth the tropical plants lived in high humidity of air (70-90 %) and temperature (27-35?).
-The majority of plants grew under the bright tropical sun, and apartment conditions obviously differ from the environment.
-But if at first to take a special care of such plants they will adapt to new conditions.
-As soon as your plants will recover from stress, they will make you less problems.
+1. Remember that in natural conditions of growth the tropical plants lived in the high humidity of air (70-90 %) and temperature (27-35?).
+The majority of plants grew under the bright tropical sun, and house conditions obviously differ from the environment.
+But if at first to take special care of such plants they will adapt to new conditions.
+As soon as your plants will recover from stress, they will make you fewer problems.

 6. It is not possible to return to life the yellow leaves and the dried up branches of a plan so they need to be accurately cut off.